logo

 Trauma & Post Traumatic Stress Disorder (PTSD)

-Highest quality online therapy and psychiatry services in Manhattan as well as New York, New Jersey, Connecticut, Florida, Maryland, Massachusetts, and Texas
+Highest quality online therapy and psychiatry services in Manhattan as well as New York, New Jersey, Connecticut, Florida, Maryland, and Texas

 Going through a frightening or distressing situation causes trauma.
 Without support or coping mechanisms, trauma may worsen, turning into post-traumatic stress disorder (PTSD).
 At Rappore, a telehealth-based mental health practice headquartered in Manhattan, New York, the highly skilled therapists and psychiatrists take an individualized and proactive approach to treating trauma and PTSD through telehealth.
-Their licensed clinicians help patients in multiple states, including New York, New Jersey, Connecticut, Florida, Maryland, Massachusetts, and Texas.
+Their licensed clinicians help patients in multiple states, including New York, New Jersey, Connecticut, Florida, Maryland, and Texas.

 What is post traumatic stress disorder?